 A portion of your premium is diverted towards the investment bit, which is the mutual fund portion: equity, debt, hybrid or as the case may be.
 There are fund managers who look after your investments.
 You are also allowed to switch between different types of funds to make the best ulip plan for yourself.

-What is the lock-in period of a ULIP?
+Lock-in period of a ULIP?

 A Ulip insurance plan comes with a lock-in period of five years.
 However, Ulip being a combination of a life insurance policy and a mutual fund, both of which are long term investments, should be held for 15 years or more.

-What are the Costs associated with ULIPS
+Costs associated with ULIPS

 There are mainly five charges associated with a Ulip plan.

 - Premium allocation charges: These charges are deducted upfront from your premium payment.
-An upfront deduction means that before your Ulip investment gets apportioned between the insurance and investment bit, some money is deducted as premium allocation charges .
+An upfront deduction means that before your Ulip investment gets apportioned between the insurance and investment bit, some money is deducted as premium allocation charges.
 These charges are for the expenses incurred by the insurer in underwriting and selling the product to you.

 - Fund management charges: These charges are deducted by the insurer for managing the funds in your Ulip plan and are capped at 1.35% by the IRDAI.
-FMC are deducted before the insurer arrives at the net asset value of the fund.
+FMC is deducted before the insurer arrives at the net asset value of the fund.

 - Mortality charges: These charges are levied by the insurer to manage the insurance bit of the product.
 The calculation of these charges depends on the insured’s age, health condition, amount and duration of life insurance policy sought.
-The rationale behind mortality charges is that a company assumes the insured will survive till a certain age before the insurer will have to pay out the insurance policy.
-Mortality charges compensate the insurer in case the insured does not live till the insurer’s assumed age.
+The rationale behind mortality charges is that a company assumes the insured will survive until a certain age before the insurer will have to pay out the insurance policy.
+Mortality charges compensate the insurer in case the insured does not live until the insurer’s assumed age.